-Written: The written section is a multiple choice examination that covers the didactic courses and clinical genetic counseling material covered during the genetic counseling program and is taken by all second year students who have performed satisfactorily in all aspects of the program.
-Portions of the examination are patterned after the certification examination given by the American Board of Genetic Counseling.
+Written: The written section is a multiple-choice examination that covers the didactic courses and clinical genetic counseling material covered during the genetic counseling program and is taken by all second-year students who have performed satisfactorily in all aspects of the program.
+The examination is patterned after the certification examination given by the American Board of Genetic Counseling.